PE & Sports Grant Funding 2017-2018

 The PE & Sports Grant is an allocation of additional funding provided to schools to improve PE & Sport participation and ensure that all pupils develop healthy lifestyles.
-In 2016-2017 the PE & Sports Grant allocation of £9060 will be used to employ high quality coaching staff from One Goal, a specialist PE and sports provider, and Artis, who use the performing arts to ‘physicalise’ the curriculum:
+In 2017-2018 the PE & Sports Grant allocation of £9060 (plus any additional funding)will be used to employ high quality coaching staff from One Goal, a specialist PE and sports provider, and Artis, who use the performing arts to ‘physicalise’ the curriculum:

 This will impact on children by:

 - assisting teaching staff in developing their teaching skills in aspects of PE & Sports with a view to improving the quality and level of provision across the school